Energy-Efficient STAR-RIS Enhanced UAV-Enabled MEC Networks with Bi-Directional Task Offloading: Introduction

-To overcome this limitation, the unmanned aerial vehicles (UAVs) are leveraged to assist the task completion of the MEC networks due to the inherent advantages of UAVs, such as exceptional mobility and flexibility \cite{jeong2017mobile, gu2021uav, xu2021uav, hu2019uav, hu2020Wireless, zhang2019joint, zhang2019computation, yang2021ai}.
+While the MEC technology provides an effective means to enhance the network computing capabilities, the traditional placement strategy for MEC servers near the ground base stations (BSs) or access points (APs) may result in a limited service coverage.
+To overcome this limitation, the unmanned aerial vehicles (UAVs) are leveraged to assist the task completion of the MEC networks due to the inherent advantages of UAVs, such as exceptional mobility and flexibility \cite{jeong2017mobile, gu2021uav, xu2021uav, hu2019uav, hu2020Wireless, zhang2019joint, zhang2019computation, yang2021ai, yang2020offloading}.
 Specifically, in \cite{jeong2017mobile}, the UAV is equipped with a MEC server acting as an aerial MEC platform to facilitate the computation of the offloaded tasks for users with low-quality transmission links from the BSs or APs.
 In \cite{gu2021uav}, the UAV is leveraged as a relay to support the transfer of users' computational tasks to the MEC servers located at BS.
 The authors in \cite{xu2021uav} introduce a novel MEC scheme that involves both aerial and ground cooperation.
-The proposed scheme enables users to efficiently offload their task data to multiple base stations (BSs) and unmanned aerial vehicles (UAVs) in a collaborative manner.
+The proposed scheme enables users to efficiently offload their task data to multiple base stations (BSs) and UAVs in a collaborative manner.
 Furthermore, a two-way offloading UAV-aided MEC scheme is proposed in \cite{hu2019uav, zhang2019joint, hu2020Wireless} to enhance the computing capacity of the MEC network, where the UAV not only carries the MEC processor but also serves as a relay to facilitate the offloading of tasks from users to ground MEC servers.
 Although UAV is able to effectively improve the computing capacity of MEC networks, the existing UAV-aided MEC schemes are designed by adapting to uncontrollable random wireless channels, which seriously limits the task offloading efficiency.